 |These are a pair of Slaters kits with POW transfers, weathered and painted to represent pre-war private owner mineral wagons which have now been taken into British Railways stock and allocated a patch-painted P number but without being fully repainted.|

-The one on the left is a rivetted LNER built wagon with replacement welded side and end doors.
+The wagon on the left is a rivetted LNER built wagon with replacement welded side and end doors.

-The one on the right is an ex-LMS D2109 mineral with original pressed steel doors and the addition of bottom doors.
+The wagon on the right is an ex-LMS D2109 mineral with original pressed steel doors and the addition of bottom doors.